YuTingLais/fortiadc-kubernetes-controller/README.md

  ![Ingress](https://github.com/YuTingLais/fortiadc-kubernetes-controller/blob/main/figures/fad-k8s-controller-flow.png?raw=true)

 Kubernetes Ingress is an API resource that manages external access to cluster services, typically HTTP/HTTPS traffic, providing features like load balancing, SSL termination, and name-based virtual hosting.

 The VirtualServer custom resource extends the standard Ingress model, enabling more comprehensive utilization of FortiADC’s virtual server features by allowing detailed parameters to be specified directly in the resource specification.
+Moreover, The VirtualServer custom resource version v1alpha2 supports not only Layer 7 (HTTP/HTTPS) but also Layer 4 (TCP/UDP) servers in Kubernetes.

 The FortiADC Kubernetes Controller bridges Kubernetes native routing capabilities with FortiADC’s advanced traffic management and security features such as Web Application Firewall (WAF), Antivirus Scanning, and Denial of Service (DoS) prevention to protect the web server resources in the Kubernetes cluster, enabling seamless integration of both.